cdjq/DFRobot_SpeechSynthesis/python/raspberrypi/README.md

-# DFRobot SpeechSynthesis concentration sensor
+## DFRobot Speech Synthesis Module

-## DFRobot SpeechSynthesis Library for RaspberryPi
+## DFRobot Speech Synthesis Module Library for RaspberryPi

-Provide the Raspberry Pi library for the DFRobot_alcohol module.
+Provide the Raspberry Pi library for the DFRobot_Speech Synthesis module.

 ## Table of Contents